spotify/confidence-sdk-js/api/client-http.api.md

     reason: Configuration.ResolveReason;
 };

+// Warning: (ae-missing-release-tag) "TimeoutError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class TimeoutError extends RequestError {
     constructor();
 }

+// Warning: (ae-missing-release-tag) "TimeUnit" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const enum TimeUnit {
     // (undocumented)